dstrohmaier/dstrohmaier.github.io/posts/_posts/2023-02-01-10-years-of-word2vec.md

 - Mikolov, T., Yih, W., & Zweig, G. (2013c).
 [Linguistic Regularities in Continuous Space Word Representations.](https://www.aclweb.org/anthology/N13-1090) Proceedings of the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, 746–751.

 - Peters, M., Neumann, M., Iyyer, M., Gardner, M., Clark, C., Lee, K., & Zettlemoyer, L. (2018).
 [Deep Contextualized Word Representations.](https://doi.org/10.18653/v1/N18-1202) Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers), 2227–2237.

+{% enddetails %}

+### Footnotes

+[^1]:  On Google scholar, [one of the word2vec papers](https://scholar.google.com/citations?view_op=view_citation&citation_for_view=oBu8kMMAAAAJ:CB2v5VPnA5kC) is cited more than 37000 publications, while [an important source](https://scholar.google.com/citations?view_op=view_citation&hl=en&citation_for_view=mxiO4IkAAAAJ:9yKSN-GCB0IC) of that paper has a mere 1216 citations to its name.
+Similar disruptions in citation patterns have been used as [a measure of scientific progress](https://www.nature.com/articles/s41586-022-05543-x).